camunda/camunda-docs-static/get-started/content/quick-start/gateway.md

 ---

-title: 'Add Gateways to the Process'
+title: 'Add Gateways to the Process (5/6)'
 weight: 50

 menu: